April 30, 2020

-Generations of marketing and sales professionals viewed their efforts as a funnel, a linear representation of getting sales leads and turning them into sales.
+Generations of marketing and sales professionals viewed their efforts as a funnel, a linear representation of getting sales leads and turning them into sales, but one of the problems is that most of the customers don´t know the real cost of digital marketing.
 The top of the funnel represents marketing to attract people with general interest in the product or service.
 The next level down represents intent to buy a product, but not necessarily the company’s product.
 Further down the funnel are buyers who have gotten to the stage of weighing the pros and cons of buying the company’s product.
 At the bottom of the funnel are actual sales.
 The wide opening of the funnel and the narrow bottom represent the filtering process from gathering large numbers of people with general interest in a product category, to lower numbers of actual leads, to the relatively small number who make the journey all the way down to sales.

 However, marketing leaders now view that marketing and sales journey differently, as circular rather than linear, one that does not end when a lead becomes a customer.
 The term “flywheel marketing” was coined by Jim Collins, management expert and author of best-selling book “Good to Great.”
 A flywheel is a very heavy wheel that takes a lot of effort and energy to push.
 However, once it gets going, it builds its own momentum, and much less effort is required.
 This is the antithesis of a funnel, which loses momentum at the bottom.
 Collins points out that the marketing process should not end with a sale.
 When efforts to keep customers engaged diminish, it’s easy to lose them.
 Every marketer knows it’s much more efficient to grow sales from existing customers than to start all over finding new ones.
 A well-planned and executed flywheel reduces customer churn rate.